icelex10/KiteworksInfra/README.md

 - `targetEnvironment`: `dev`, `staging`, or `all`.
 - `installNginxIngress`: install or upgrade NGINX and bind it to the Terraform public IP.
 - `installArgoCD`: install Argo CD and apply its environment Application manifests.

-The current MVP uses HTTP and Azure-provided DNS names.
-TLS, custom DNS, and WAF are follow-up improvements.
+- `destroyAfterDelay`: optionally destroy the selected environments after a delay.
+- `destroyEverything`: immediately destroy all Terraform-managed environments; keep this `false` when using delayed destroy.

+The pipeline also supports `targetEnvironment: none` for validation without provisioning.
+Staging and prod use East US and East US 2 to avoid the Central US public-IP quota; the shared ACR remains in Central US.

 ## Apply order

-1. Run the infrastructure pipeline with `installNginxIngress=true`.
+1. Run the infrastructure pipeline for the required environment.
-2. Run it with `installArgoCD=true` if Argo CD is not already installed.
+2. Enable NGINX, cert-manager, and Argo CD when creating a cluster.
 3. Push the application GitOps manifests.
 4. Verify the Ingress address and application rollout with `kubectl`.

-The public endpoint is owned by NGINX, not by the application Service.
+NGINX owns the public endpoint; application Services remain private `ClusterIP` services.